-- (5) If powered mobile plant at a workplace - (a) is fitted with a roll-over protective structure or a falling object protective structure; and - (b) has seat belt attaching points incorporated into the original design of that plant,

-- (6) A person who, at a workplace at which there is any powered mobile plant, is an employer, the main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure in relation to each item of powered mobile plant that if there is any risk that the plant could collide with persons or any other plant or thing, then the risk is reduced as far as practicable. - (7) A person who, at a workplace, is an employer, the main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure that a person other than the operator (the passenger) does not ride on powered mobile plant at the workplace unless - - (a) the passenger is seated in a seat specifically designed for carrying a passenger; - (b) the passenger's seat is located within the zone of protection afforded by the framework of an operator protective device if such a device is required under these regulations; and
+- (b) the protective structure has been designed by a suitably qualified engineer to a standard that provides at least the same level of protection as would be provided if the protective structure complied with AS 1636 or AS 2294.
+(5) If powered mobile plant at a workplace - (a) is fitted with a roll-over protective structure or a falling object protective structure; and has seat belt attaching points incorporated into the (b) original design of that plant, then a person who, at the workplace is an employer, the main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure that the plant is fitted with a seat belt at each set of attaching points and that the operator of the plant uses the seat belt.
+(6) A person who, at a workplace at which there is any powered mobile plant, is an employer, the main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure in relation to each item of powered mobile plant that if there is any risk that the plant could collide with persons or any other plant or thing, then the risk is reduced as far as practicable.
+A person who, at a workplace, is an employer, the main (7)contractor, a self-employed person, a person having control of the workplace or a person having control of access to the - the workplace or a person having control of access to the workplace must ensure that a person other than the operator (the passenger) does not ride on powered mobile plant at the workplace unless - (a) the passenger is seated in a seat specifically designed for carrying a passenger; - (b) the passenger's seat is located within the zone of protection afforded by the framework of an operator protective device if such a device is required under these regulations; and